SahaginOrg/sahagin-java/README.md

 }
 ```

-## 4. Creeate sahagin.yml
+## 4. Create sahagin.yml
-Create a file sahagin.yml on the Java project root directory.
+Create a file "sahagin.yml" on the Java project root directory.

 Then change the "testDir" value to the root directory your test files are located.